brugal/q3vm/README.md

 ```00001094  const           1   0xcba90   ; cg, cg.clientFrame```

 Templates or types automatically fill in ranges.
-See the *templates.dat* for
+See the *templates.dat*
-a description of template types.
+section for a description of template types.
 Ex:

     0xe87c8 0x26754 cgs
       0x87c8 t:gameState_t cgs.gameState